ricasbp/StudyPlaces/README.md

-This architechure was heavily inspired by...
+This architechure was heavily inspired by the paper, "BizDevOps Blueprint: A Lightweight Model Supporting Web Application Design by BizDevOps Teams"

-And was divide into this 8 parts:
+And was divide into the 8 artifacts included in this git repository.
-- Back-End Handlers

-# Application architecture
+# Application architecture (All Artifacts Combined)
 ![AW_BluePrint](https://github.com/ricasbp/StudyPlaces/assets/59062659/124d9c5e-7298-464c-af1c-0e140646073c)

 # Aplication UI concept